mdiin/pdf-stamper/README.md

 - `:image` - a `java.awt.BufferedImage`

-For `:text`:
+For `:text` and `:parsed-text`:

 - `:text` - the actual text to insert

-The text is XML/HTML.
+In `:text` holes the text is inserted as is, while in `:text-parsed` it is parsed as XML/HTML.
 The string must consist of a top-level element containing the entire text.
 Only the following tags are handled with formatting:

 - Paragraph level tags:
   - `h1-3` as headings